jtemplet/hackathon-starter/README.md

 :exclamation: **Note:** If you are new to Node or Express, I recommend to watch [Node.js and Express 101](http://www.youtube.com/watch?v=BN0JlMZCtNU) screencast by Alex Ford that teaches Node and Express from scratch.
-Alternatively, here is another great tutorial for complete beginners - [Getting Started With Node.js, Express, MongoDB](http://cwbuecheler.com/web/tutorials/2013/node-express-mongo/).

 Getting Started
 ---------------